Dansnts/DAI-Labo02/PocketMonster/Protocole/Protocol.md

 The client wants to add a pokémon to the actual pokédex
 #### Request
 ```
-POKEDEX ADD <name> <types> <stats>
+POKEDEX ADD
 ```
-- `<name>`: The name of the pokémon
-- `<types`: The types of the pokémon
-- `<stats>`: The stats of the pokémon
 #### Responses
-- `OK`: The pokémon is registered in the pokédex.
+- `enter the name...`: The server will ask question so that it can register the pokemon.
 - `ERROR <code>`:an error occurred while sending the message.
 The error code is an integer between 1 and 2 inclusive.
 The error code is as follow:
-  - 1: The pokémon already exists in the pokédex
-  - 2: The pokémon is missing stats
-  - 3: The pokémon is missing a name
-  - 4: The pokémon is missing a type
+  - 1: Too much parameter

 ### Changing your team
 The client wants to change his team